 Bar-Tal’s volunteer work includes many leadership roles on advisory committees and in organizations such as the Israel Women’s Network, which she chaired from 2000-2012.
 She was the Secretary-General of Naamat (Pioneer Women), Deputy Mayor of the Municipality of Raanana, Project Manager and Developer for Ashalim in Elka, and Director for the School of Lay Leadership at the Joint Distribution Committee in Israel.

 Quawas’ research has focused on feminist readings of American and Arabic texts written by women.
-She has co-authored three English Language textbooks and serves on many editorial boards, such as the Journal of Women’s Entrepreneurship and Education, Studies in Literature in English, and the International Journal of Arabic-English Studies.
-Quawas founded the Women’s Studies Center at the University of Jordan and the Knowledge Production Unit at the Jordanian National commission for women.
+She has co-authored three English Language textbooks and served on many editorial boards.
 She was honored as a distinguished international scholar in the USA, awarded the Meritorious Honor Award for Leadership and Dedication, and was nominated for the International Women of Courage Award.